 .htaccess is an Apache Web server configuration file.
 It allows you to configure the settings for individual folders and users.
 The .htaccess file provides a wide range of website customization.
-Maximum file size is one of the parameters you can set up in this file.
+The maximum file size is one of the parameters you can set up in this file.

 - Open the file in any text or code editor, like Sublime Text, Visual Studio Code, Notepad++, etc. Then find the upload_max_filesize line.
 It will look like that:

 php_value upload_max_filesize 64M